Chips-social/chips-constants/privacy-policy.md

 ## 1. Information We Collect
-**Personal Information:** Such as your name, email address, and phone number, only when you voluntarily provide it (e.g., through login or support).
+**Personal Information:** Such as your name, email address, and phone number — only when voluntarily provided (e.g., during signup or login).
+We use your phone number solely to send service-related updates, including WhatsApp notifications.
 **Usage Data:** Information about your interactions with the platform such as features used, time spent, and pages viewed.
 **Device Information:** Device type, operating system, browser, and anonymized technical identifiers.
 > We do **not** collect sensitive personal information (e.g., financial, health, or biometric data).